 Hi There!

 My name is Gabby (She/her) and I am so glad you’re here.
-I am a Licensed Professional Counselor (LPC) in PA and a Board Certified Art Therapist (ATR-BC).
+I am a Licensed Professional Counselor (LPC) in PA, a Board Certified Art Therapist (ATR-BC) and Certified Clinical Trauma Professional (CCTP).

 When I am not in therapy…